InsightSoftwareConsortium/ITK/CONTRIBUTING.md

    $ git clone git://itk.org/ITK.git
 ```

-  4. Run the developer setup script to prepare your ITK work tree and create
+  4. Run the developer setup script [`SetupForDevelopment.sh`] to prepare your
-     Git command aliases used below:
+     ITK work tree and create Git command aliases used below:

 ```sh
    $ ./Utilities/SetupForDevelopment.sh
 ```

+Note that ITK defines some useful Git aliases, such as `pullall` or `prepush`,
+through the [`SetupGitAliases.sh`] script for general Git tasks in ITK.

 Note that if you answer `y` to the question "Do you want to test push access to
 itk.org? \[y/N\]:", you will most likely receive the following error message:
 "Permission denied (publickey). fatal: Could not read from remote repository.".
  Only a few experienced contributors have push access.
 Having push access is
  not necessary to contribute to ITK.

+You may visit the *Pro Git: Setup* resource in [GitHelp] for further
+information on setting up your local Git environment.

 Workflow
 --------